Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Heiko Ihle -- H.C.
 Wainwright -- Analyst

-Got it.
-Given that you just brought up the share repurchase in your answer, is there a limit on the share price that you're willing to pay to repurchase shares at the present moment?
+Got It.
+Given that you just brought up the share purchase in your answer, is there a limit on share price that you're willing to pay to repurchase shares at the present moment?

 Ed Guimaraes -- Chief Financial Officer